shilangyu/SVM-from-scratch/README.md

 # SVM from scratch in Julia

-> Done as a mini-presentation for the Topological Data Analysis course at the MiNI faculty

-My notes for the presentation can be found in [notes.md](notes.md).
-They contain explanation of how SVMs work and derivations of needed equations.

-Implementation of various SVM variations can be found in Julia files.
+Repo including explanation and high-level derivation of the SVM method used for classification, see [notes.md](notes.md).
+Additionally implementations of 3 different SVMs models can be found in Julia files.